ant-design/ant-design/components/form/demo/validate-customized.md

 Customized validation for Password.

-To use `this.props.form.validateFields` method, when validating first password you enter will trigger the seconcd password validation.
+To use `this.props.form.validateFields` method, when validating first password you enter will trigger the second password validation.

 ````jsx
 import { Button, Form, Input, Row, Col } from 'antd';